-And here’s another tip that might help you if you’re struggling.
-Although it’s the first paragraph of your text, it’s definitely not set in stone that you should write it first!
+Are you still struggling to come up with your introduction?
+No worries.
+You don’t have to write the introduction first!
 It might even be easier to write after you’ve finished the full post.
-You’ll have a better idea of the angle and content of the post, which might make it easier to write a great and enticing introduction that masterfully includes your focus keyphrase.
+Why?
+Because you’ll have a better idea of the angle and content of the post, which makes it easier to write a great and enticing introduction that masterfully includes your focus keyphrase.

-In this post, you learned that it is a good SEO practice to include your focus keyphrase in your introduction.
-Of course, just adding the keyphrase will not do much unless your whole introduction (and post) is well written.
-A captivating introduction is concise.
-It introduces the reader to the topic straight away, or it answers a question a reader may have.
+In this post, you learned that it’s a good SEO practice to include your focus keyphrase in your introduction.
+Of course, just adding the keyphrase won’t do much, unless your whole introduction (and post) is well written.
+So what does a captivating introduction look like?
+It’s concise, and it introduces the reader to the topic straight away.
+Alternatively, it answers a question a reader may have.
 So, invest some time in writing excellent introductions.
 For both your audience and Google.
 It will be worth it.

 Read more: The ultimate guide to SEO Copywriting »